Monday, 20 March 2023

 The Chozha King Rajaraja Chozha-I’s 14th reign year ( 998 CE ), inscription records the gift of land of 530 kuli in two pieces after bought, to the sabha for maintaining the nandavanam by Chozha nattu Thenkarai Thiruvamunthur Nattu Kazhanivayal Village Kazhanivayaloorudayan PeRRan Adittan.

-The Chozzha King Rajaraja-I’s 1(7)th reign inscription records that the men elected to take care of Tank are entrusted to levy a fine of one kalanju gold in favour of tank fund, on those who sells betel leaves in other places except Pidari Temple.
+The Chozzha King Rajaraja-I’s 1(7)th reign inscription records that the men elected to take care of the Tank are entrusted to levy a fine of one kalanju gold in favor of tank funds, on those who sell betel leaves in other places except Pidari Temple.

 The Chozha King Rajakesarivarman’s 23rd reign year inscription records the endowment of feeding 12 learned Brahmins from the interest earned to the deposit of 200 Kalanju gold, Brahmadhiraja.

-The Rajakesarivarman alaias Rajaraja Chozha-I’s 29th reign year inscription records the excavation of a well in the name of the King, assigned an allowance of Paddy to the men who distributed water in a shed which was near the well at Ukkal Melaiperumvazhi by the King’s servant, who belongs to Chozha mandalathu Thenkarai Nattu, Nidha Vinotha valanattu Aavoor KooRRathu Aavoorudayan Kannan Aaruthan.
+The Rajakesarivarman alias Rajaraja Chozha-I’s 29th reign year inscription records the excavation of a well in the name of the King, assigned an allowance of Paddy to the men who distributed water in a shed which was near the well at Ukkal Melaiperumvazhi by the King’s servant, who belongs to Chozha Mandalathu Thenkarai Nattu, Nidha Vinotha Valanattu Aavoor KooRRathu Aavoorudayan Kannan Aaruthan.

 This Rajaraja-I’s 24th reign year inscription records an interesting event.
 This interesting inscription records the issue of order from his capital Thanjavur on the 124th Day of the 24th reign year which was engrossed on the 143rd day of the same year.
-The order deals with defaulters of land revenue in villages held by Brahmanas, Vaikhanasas and Jainas in the Chozha, Thondai and Pandya countries.
-The Villagers were authorised to confiscate and sell the land on which no taxes had been paid for two full years.
+The order deals with defaulters of land revenue in villages held by Brahmanas, Vaikhanasas, and Jainas in the Chozha, Thondai, and Pandya countries.
+The Villagers were authorized to confiscate and sell the land on which no taxes had been paid for two full years.

-The Chozha King Vijayalaya Chozha and grand father of Parantaka-I’s 16th reign year inscription records that the Villagers granted certain land to the temple at the request and the approval of the temple manager Chakrapani nambi.
-The land was gifted for Seven days festival and Poojas.
+The Chozha King Vijayalaya Chozha and grandfather of Parantaka-I’s 16th reign year inscription records that the Villagers granted certain land to the temple at the request and approval of the temple manager Chakrapani Nambi.
+The land was gifted for the Seven Days Festival and Poojas.

 Parantaka chozha-I’s 37th reign year ( 944 CE ), refers this place as Kaliyur Kottathu thankootru Siva Soolamani mangalam alias Sri Vikramaparana Chathurvedi mangalam.
-This inscription records the endowment of burning two perpetual lamps, Deepa malas, poojas.
-For the same nandavanam, and Nanchei & Punjai lands situated at Jothiambakkam on the north side of this Village.
-Any default occurs 108 kanaam penalty will be levied.
+This inscription records the endowment of burning two perpetual lamps, Deepa malas, and poojas.
+For the same nandavanam, Nanchei & Punjai lands situated at Jothiambakkam on the north side of this Village.
+If any default occurs 108 kanaam penalty will be levied.

-Another inscription records the naivedyam and lamps for 4 sandhis / kala was arranged to Maha sastha of the same Village by Kizhamaiyudaya Thattur Kizhavan Sadainakkayan.
+Another inscription records that the naivedyam and lamps for 4 sandhis/kala were arranged for the Maha Sastha of the same Village by Kizhamaiyudaya Thattur Kizhavan Sadainakkayan.

 The Chozha King Rajaraja Chozha-I’s 24th reign year ( 1009 CE ), inscription records, that the Village sabha passed a resolution that, receiving of Varagu, Paddy yield from Village’s common land of 1000 kuli, by the Village sabha.
 The taxes Kuzhivari collected lands are exempted from the resolution.